KevinN2026/cse15l-lab-reports/lab1.md

 # **Remotely Connecting**

 You will need to have [git](https://gitforwindows.org/) installed.
 After installing git, go to the terminal in Visual Studio Code.
 You will need the terminal to be using [git bash](https://stackoverflow.com/a/50527994).
-After that, you will need to type ssh cs15lsp23zz@ieng6.ucsd.edu into the terminal. **Note: zz is a placeholder, you will replace zz with the corresponding letters of your [account](https://sdacs.ucsd.edu/~icc/index.php).** After entering that into the terminal, it will display the message:
+After that, you will need to type ssh cs15lsp23zz@ieng6.ucsd.edu into the terminal. **Note: zz is a placeholder, you will replace zz with the corresponding letters of your [account](https://sdacs.ucsd.edu/~icc/index.php).** It will look different for everyone.
+After entering that into the terminal, it will display the message:

 "The authenticity of host 'ieng6.ucsd.edu (128.54.70.238)' can't be established.
 RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.